Frequently asked questions

 How are MASH and fatty liver disease related?

 MASH is an advanced form of fatty liver disease, which is associated with excessive fat buildup in the liver.
 Eventually, this excess fat can trigger inflammation, damaging liver cells.
-This inflammation and damage indicates that fatty liver disease has progressed to MASH.
+This inflammation and damage indicate that fatty liver disease has progressed to MASH.
 If you think you could be at risk for MASH, talk to your health care professional about whether you should be screened.

 Learn more about how fatty liver disease progresses to MASH.